SamEThibault/portfolio-website/README.md

 # portfolio-website
-Personal website built using Spring Boot to introduce myself and showcase past projects.
+Personal website built using React.js to introduce myself and showcase past projects.